iona-b/blog-posts/Memoization and Recursion/README.md

 To really understand memoization, I found it useful to look at how it is used when using recursion to calculate the *nth* number in the Fibonacci sequence.
 This is a very common example and could definitely be something you're asked to implement in a technical interview.

+*A quick note on the [Fibonacci Sequence](https://www.livescience.com/37470-fibonacci-sequence.html): This is a sequence of numbers where each number is the sum of the two preceding numbers.
+We always start with 0 and 1.
+The next number would then be another 1, because 0 + 1 = 1.
+We'd then get 2 (1 + 1 = 2), then 3 (1 + 2 = 3), and so on.*

 An initial recursive solution might look something like this:

 ```javascript